 by Heidi Stock

-A lot of posts about the benefits of bilingualism don’t provide evidence.
+A lot of posts about the benefits of being bilingual don’t provide evidence.
 I think that leads to readers becoming skeptical about whether all the claimed benefits are real.
-That’s why I’ve tried to include citations to research studies for every benefit described below.
+That’s why I’ve tried to include citations to research studies for every bilingual benefit described below.
 I’ve also included links that let you read the research yourself.
 Bilingualism really does have benefits from infancy to late adulthood!

 As early as possible!
 As early as pregnancy, babies benefit from hearing a second language.
 Here’s the evidence: